 Request a search

-By post, usually within three months after the search request has been accepted (see requirements).
-Upon request, delivery may be possible within one month.
+Usually within three months after the search request has been accepted (see requirements)

 With this search, you can determine the novelty and inventive step of the invention for which you’ve filed a patent application in Switzerland.
 Unlike a Swiss Patent Application Search, which serves the same purpose, this search is carried out by the European Patent Office (EPO).
 If after applying to patent your invention in Switzerland, you decide to also file a patent application with the EPO, the search report will be recognised and the search fee partially refunded.

 - You can request the international-type search through us within six months after the first filing in Switzerland.
 We will forward on all necessary documentation to the EPO.

 - Alternatively, you can request a Swiss Patent Application Search within 14 months of filing your application or the priority date.
 This gives you an inexpensive detailed report on the state of the art (also known as prior art) within three months.

 - The international-type search is optional and has no influence on the substantive examination of the Swiss patent application.
 The provisions of the Patents Act (Art.
 59 para.
 5 and 6), the Patents Ordinance (Art.
 126 and 127) and the EPO's Guidelines for Search (Part B, Chapter II, 4.5.
 International-type search) apply.

 In the search report, you’ll find listed the found patent documents and information on possible patent family members.
 A categorisation according to international standards shows the importance of the documents for evaluating your invention.
 You’ll also receive copies of the documents mentioned in the report.